Lawrence Dickson

-Lawrence Dickson (May 31, 1920 – December 23, 1944)KIA was an American pilot and a member of the famed group of the World War II-era Tuskegee Airmen.
+Lawrence Everett Dickson (May 31, 1920 – December 23, 1944)KIA was an American pilot and a member of the famed group of the World War II-era Tuskegee Airmen.
 Dickson flew 68 mission in World War II before he was forced to eject from his aircraft over Austria in 1944.
 Dickson was declared missing in action.
 On July 27, 2018, Dickson's remains were identified by the Defense POW/MIA Accounting Agency.

 Military service

 Dickson graduated from Tuskegee in Alabama March 25, 1943.
 He was sent to Italy and assigned to the 100th Fighter Squadron, 332d Fighter Group.
-On December 23, 1944, Dickson was on his 68th mission piloting his aircraft as part of a mission to Praha, Czechoslovakia.
+On December 23, 1944, Dickson was on his 68th mission piloting his aircraft as part of a mission to Prague, Czechoslovakia.
 On the return flight he ejected from his P-51 aircraft over Austria.
 The aircraft was flipped upside down and Dickson was declared missing in action.

 Early in the mission Dickson reported engine trouble and notified his base in Ramitelli, Italy that he needed to return.
 Dickson broke from the mission and two wingmen escorted Dickson's sputtering plane.
 The trio gradually lost altitude, and Dickson looked for a spot to land or bail out.
 One of Dickson's wingmen (Martin) thought they were near the town of Tarvisio, in a mountainous area of northeastern Italy.
 Dickson's two wingmen followed but they were forced to take evasive action when Dickson's plane sputtered and dove: Dickson's engine trouble was catastrophic and he was forced to eject over Hohenthurn, Austria.
 One of Dickson's wingmen insisted that he saw Dickson eject but the December snowfall complicated the search for Dickson's white parachute.
 Dickson was declared missing in action.
 After the war it was revealed that German records had reported that a P-51 plane crashed at that site the day that Dickson disappeared.

 During World War II the United States Army was segregated and black pilots had different rules.
 The black pilots of the Tuskegee Airmen could not qualify for R&R until they completed 70 missions.
 White pilots could take R&R after 50 missions.
 Dickson was on his 68th mission when he went missing over Austria.